-Heading upstairs, there is an exhibit on space which features a miniature version of the JPL Mission Control.
+Heading upstairs, there is an exhibit on space that features a miniature version of the JPL Mission Control.

 There is also a tornado machine and a kaleidoscope with mirrors that you can see here as well.

-The museum likes to work with local organizations, so there is a lot related to the sciences of the game of hockey up here including a Zamboni and a locker room area.
+The museum likes to work with local organizations, so there is a lot related to the science of the game of hockey, including a Zamboni and a locker room area.

 In the middle of it, there is a rocket ship that kids can play with and explore.